Sosnac/Cryptrus2.0/CONTRIBUTING.md

 Contributing to CrypTrus2.0

-First off, thank you for considering contributing to CryPTrus 2.0!
+First off, thank you for considering contributing to CrypTrus 2.0!
 It's people like you that make the open-source community such an amazing place to learn, inspire, and create.

 ### How Can I Contribute?